 - Best Lawyers, Estates & Trust Law (1993-2022)

 - Maryland Super Lawyers (2007-2022)

 - Maryland State Bar Association

 Consultant and Active Draftsmen, Probate and Fiduciary Rules Subcommittee

 Former Chair, Estate and Trust Law Section Council

-- Fellow of the American College of Trusts and Estates Counsel
+- Fellow of the American College of Trust and Estate Counsel (ACTEC)

 - Board Member, Shemesh